Volleyball Drills

 Approach Footwork (No Ball)

 Players line up on the 10-foot line.
 On the whistle each player runs a three-step approach (right-left-right for right-handers, left-right-left for left-handers) and jumps without a ball.
-Focus on the last two steps closing fast and the arms swinging up at takeoff.
-The single biggest difference between a hitter who broad- jumps the net and a hitter who hangs in the air is the last two steps; this drill isolates them.
+The last two steps closing fast is what separates a hitter who hangs in the air from one who broad-jumps the net.

 Toss-and-Hit

 Pairs at the net.
-Tosser stands between net and 10-foot line.
-Hitter approaches from outside.
-Tosser sends a high ball above the net; hitter approaches and swings.
-Twenty reps per hitter.
-Lower the net for younger players so the swing motion lands inside the court.
+The tosser stands between the net and the 10-foot line and sends a high ball above the net; the hitter approaches from outside and swings.
 A foundation drill for 12U through varsity.

 Coach-Set Hitting Lines